Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and causing problems, give Controlled Comfort HVAC Inc a call at 224-412-8308.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and creating problems, give Controlled Comfort HVAC a call at 224-412-8308.
+We’ll check your air conditioner for any damage and then determine the best way to level it.